 TRADITION NEVER LOOKED SO GOOD!

 The 40th-Annual Shaker Seminar was held July 23-27, 2014, at Sabbathday Lake, Maine.
-Thanks to our excellent presenters and attendees for another outstanding program!
+Thank you to our team of excellent presenters and attendees for another outstanding program!

 Shaker Seminar is a program of enlightening lectures related to the Shakers and their history, material culture, arts and music.
 Shaker-themed topics, including utopian and intentional communities, are given priority.
 Past presentations include African American Shakers, the Shaker West, government structure, Shaker correspondence with other communities, the impact of the railroads on Shaker life, adoption of children, impressions of Shakers in popular culture, and archaeological finds and their consequences.